Hamed Behdad

 Hamed Behdad (حامد بهداد; born November 17, 1973) is an Iranian actor and singer.
 He has received various accolades, including a Crystal Simorgh, a Hafez Award, an Iran Cinema Celebration Award and two Iran's Film Critics and Writers Association Awards.
-He has won the Golden Goblet Award for Best Actor at the 2019 Shanghai International Film Festival for his role in Castle of Dreams (2019).
+He won the Golden Goblet Award for Best Actor at the 2019 Shanghai International Film Festival for his role in Castle of Dreams (2019).

 Early life

 Hamed Behdad was born on 17 November 1973 in Mashhad, Iran.
-He has lived his childhood and youth in Mashhad, Tehran, and Nishabur in a row.
+In his youth, he lived in Mashhad, Tehran, and Nishabur before returning with his family to Mashhad as a high school freshman.

-Behdad has returned to his hometown, Mashhad, again with his family when he was a high school freshman.
-He holds a bachelor's degree in Fine Arts Acting from Islamic Azad University of Tehran, Iran.
+Behdad received a bachelor's degree in Fine Arts Acting from Islamic Azad University of Tehran, Iran.

 Career

-Behdad was first introduced to Iran's Cinema with the movie, End of Game.
-He was then, nominated for Crystal Simorgh in the Fajr Film Festival for the Best First Actor for this movie.
+Behdad's first role was in the film End of Game, for which he was nominated for Crystal Simorgh for Best Actor at the Fajr Film Festival.

-In continue, he has been performing many memorable strong supporting roles in Iran's Cinema.
+He has subsequently performed in a number of supporting roles in Iranian Cinema.

 Behdad played as an Iraqi army officer in the movie Third Day in 2006.
-In this role, he is falling in love with an Iranian girl who lived in Khoramshahr, where it was in the siege of Iraq at that time.
-He again, for the second time, was nominated for Crystal Simorgh award in 25th Fajr Film Festival.
-He played his role in this movie that impressive that it drew a lot of attention from everyone of the contemporaneous filmmakers and critics.
+In this role, he falls in love with an Iranian girl who lives in Khoramshahr, where it was in the siege of Iraq at that time.
+He was again nominated for a Crystal Simorgh at the 25th Fajr Film Festival.
+The role in drew positive attention from a number of filmmakers and critics.

-Behdad's success in movie No One Knows About Persian Cats directed by Bahman Ghobadi qualified him to have an access to the Cannes Film Festival.
+For his performance in the film No One Knows About Persian Cats, directed by Bahman Ghobadi, Behdad received access to the Cannes Film Festival.

-He received Crystal Simorgh Prize for Best Supporting Actor for his incredible role-playing in movie Crime directed by Masoud Kimiai in 29th Fajr Film Festival.
+He received Crystal Simorgh Prize for Best Supporting Actor for his performance in the film Crime, directed by Masoud Kimiai, at the 29th Fajr Film Festival.

-Behdad has also received critical acclaim for roles in films such as Boutique, Third Day, No One Knows About Persian Cats, Felicity Land, Crime, Hard Makeup, It Happened at Midnight, Blockage and Castle of Dreams.
+Behdad has also received critical acclaim for his performances in films such as Boutique, Third Day, No One Knows About Persian Cats, Felicity Land, Crime, Hard Makeup, It Happened at Midnight, Blockage and Castle of Dreams.

-During his path of career, he had great opportunities to cooperate with many of so successful and famous Iranian directors as Abbas Kiyarostami, Naser Taghvai, Masoud Kimiai and Dariush Mehrjui however unfortunately some of these cooperation have not been released yet.
+Over the course of his career, Behdad has had opportunities to collaborate with many prolific Iranian film directors, such as Abbas Kiyarostami, Naser Taghvai, Masoud Kimiai, and Dariush Mehrjui.
+Some of these projects have yet released.